offsidev/coordinator/README.md

 ## Example and Usage

 Coordinator implements the standard functionality of a publish-subscribe service.
+An in-browser example lives in the examples folder.
-In [this article](http://offsidev.com/), I break down its usability in a real-life example.
+In [this article](http://offsidev.com/publish-subscribe-using-coordinator-js), I break down its usability in a real-life example.

 ## Build
 Simple.
 Clone this repository to your workspace.